 Their son George 1st Duke of Buckingham, born 1592, was a favourite of James I and Charles I and has a very large monument by Hubert Le Sueur in one of the apsidal chapels in Henry VII's chapel in the Abbey.
 He had a rapid rise to power but the effects of his rash counsels soon made him unpopular with the people if not the king.
 On the eve of leading an expedition for the relief of La Rochelle in France he was assassinated on 23 August 1628 at Portsmouth by a discontented soldier named John Felton.
 His mother had such a strong presentiment of his death that she was quite calm on hearing of it and Sir George's ghost was said to have appeared to an old servant just before the murder telling him to go and warn the Duke that he should do something to ingratiate himself with the people or he wouldn't live long.
 Charles I ordered the Duke's burial in the chapel which had previously been reserved for those of royal descent, but with little ceremony for fear of a public uproar.
 He was buried on 18 September.

 His duchess Katherine (Manners) erected the monument of black and white marble and bronze.
-Her effigy is shown beside him but she was actually buried at Waterford in Ireland in October 1649 (she married secondly the Marquess of Antrim).
+Her effigy is shown beside him but she was actually buried at Waterford in Ireland (died 3 November 1649) (she married secondly the Marquess of Antrim).
 The gilded bronze effigy of the Duke shows him in monogramed plate armour and she is shown in an embroidered dress, ruff, and mantle, both wearing coronets.
 At their feet is a figure of Fame although it has lost its trumpet.
 At each corner is a black marble obelisk supported on four skulls with bronze mourning figures of Pallas, Benevolence, Neptune and Mars.

 Small statues, by sculptor Isaac Besnier, represent four of their children including Lord Francis Villiers (1629-48), a posthumous child 'of rare beauty' who was killed fighting the Parliamentary forces and is buried in the Buckingham vault.
 The other children buried in the Abbey are Charles (1625-27), George 2nd Duke of Buckingham, and Mary Duchess of Richmond (see below).
 The Latin inscriptions can be translated: